 Shower to stay cool

-If you find your elderly is sweating and feeling hot, then ask them to take cool showers at least twice a day.
-Taking frequent baths during hot summer days.
-At least twice in a day, is a good idea, as it helps them to stay fresh and also helps in lowering the body temperature.
+If you find your elderly sweating and feeling hot, ask them to take cool showers at least twice a day.
+You are taking frequent baths during hot summer days.
+At least twice a day is a good idea, as it helps them to stay fresh and also helps in lowering their body temperature.

 Be aware of the signs and symptoms of heat stroke and exhaustion.

-If you find that your elderly is perspiring excessively, or his / her body has a high temperature and they seem to have a rapid pulse rate, or are having difficulty to breathe.
+If you find that your elderly is sweating excessively, or their body has a high temperature, and they seem to have a rapid pulse rate or are having difficulty breathing.
 Then it is advisable to contact the doctor immediately.

-As we get older, it is harder to stay cool.
-Follow the above tips and suggestions to help with the dog days of summer.
+As we get older, it is harder to stay calm.
+So follow the above tips and suggestions to help with the dog days of summer.
 Also, check out this post on thinning skin.